magarenzo/Birdz-Twitter-Bot/README.md

 `follow_back.py` makes sure that the account is following all of its followers.
 Whatever occurs is written to the same log file written to in `bot.py`

-I use Crontab for scheduling daily automation

-Basic framework for `bot.py` was forked from [molly/twitterbot_framework](https://github.com/molly/twitterbot_framework) for creating Twitter bots using [Tweepy](http://www.tweepy.org).
-This goes along with her [tutorial](http://blog.mollywhite.net/twitter-bots-pt2/) on creating Twitter bots

 ### Output (`scrape_web.py`)

 ```